Really, not all things Durham are cool.

-A very bright and energetic friend is the dynamo behind Durham’s Art of Cool Festival.
-An organization that I helped launch, Downtown Durham Inc. has adopted the slogan “Find your Cool.”
+An organization that I helped launch, Downtown Durham Inc. a few years ago adopted the slogan “Find your Cool.”
 There is a bit of irony in all this because it really isn’t cool to describe things as “cool” anymore.
-The expression is about two or three generations out of date.

 In spite of that it does reflect that, somehow, after a long slow decline in Downtown, a revival that started slow, picked up steam and now Durham has become…well…cool.
 There are lots of great restaurants, music venues, the Durham Bulls, and the Performing Arts Center.
 Art flourishes.
 Downtown has become a magnet for bright, ambitious entrepreneurial types.
-Duke Basketball is better than ever and Duke Football is in contention again for a division title.
+Duke Basketball is better than ever and Duke Football has finally had a few good years.
 Raleigh is jealous and Chapel Hill doesn’t seem so shiny.

 Even subtracting the cool, Durham today is still an excellent place to live.
 Since the cool things are well covered in other websites, my intention is to find and post things that might be more mundane but still important to the life of the city and do so in an interesting way.
 That might include pointing to some of those websites.